New York protests stoke national outrage on police violence

 De Blasio, who came to office vowing to repair the trust between police and minority communities, said the decline reflected reform efforts, including lessening the use of police tactic known as "stop-and-frisk" which critics say unfairly targets minorities.

-A handful of officers were expected to begin wearing body cameras as early as Friday, part of a pilot program ordered by a federal judge last year as part of stop-and-frisk changes.
+A handful of officers were expected to begin wearing body cameras as early as Friday, part of a pilot programme ordered by a federal judge last year as part of stop-and-frisk changes.

 (Additional reporting by Frank McGurty, Ellen Wulfhorst, Scott Malone, Nandita Bose and Nathan Layne; Writing by Joseph Ax; Editing by Bernadette Baum and Grant McCool)